Rebirth Year Nineteen (Part 1)

 –Justice League Vol. 4 #40-43 (“INVASION OF THE SUPERMEN”)

 Scott Snyder tweeted that “Invasion of the Supermen” occurs prior to “Justice/Doom War.”
 I usually don’t arrange the chronology based upon what creators say outside of the comics themselves, especially when said creator isn’t even the writer of the title in question—but this one is actually fact, hence placement here.
 Former Green Lantern Sodam Yat violently crashes on Earth and is taken into the care of the Justice League at the Hall of Justice.
 Sodam Yat explains that the Eradicator has created a cloned army of Daxamite warriors that are coming to Earth.
 (Sodam Yat is a Daxamite, an alien species that descended from Kryptonians, so they are very similar.)
 Wonder Woman suggests that they consult Madame Xanadu for special magick to use against the hordes from Daxam.
 Justice League Vol. 4 #40 tells us outright that: the JL—sans John Stewart—hasn’t met Sodam Yat before; the JL—sans Wonder Woman—hasn’t met Madame Xanadu before; and Flash has never met nor even heard of the Eradicator before.
 As far-fetched as that all may seem (especially Flash’s ignorance), the elision of facts listed above are indeed possible, I guess.
 While Superman and John Stewart chat about the former’s recent decision to tell the world his secret ID, Batman—with sad thoughts of the dearly departed Alfred on his mind—visits London in search of Madame Xanadu.
 Madam Xanadu finds Batman first and she isn’t pleased that he’s come a-calling.
 Eventually, however, Batman is able to win her over.
 Sensing the danger involved with the current battle against the Eradicator, Batman orders the evacuation of the Hall of Justice.
 In Metropolis, Superman, Wonder Woman, John Stewart, and Flash face off against Eradicator and the “Advance Legion” of his Daxamite army.
 The heroes struggle mightily until Batman and Madame Xanadu come and bail them out by teleporting them to the safety of the Scottish Highlands.
 However, an unconscious Wonder Woman gets accidentally left behind.
 Eradicator kidnaps Wonder Woman, smashes his way into the Hall of Justice, and delivers a live global broadcast, declaring himself as the new ruler of Earth.
 Soon after, Sodom Yat and the heroes combat the Eradicator and his army yet again.
-The bad guys fatuously chase Flash, who lures them through a Madame Xanadu-created portal and onto a distant planetary system that doesn’t have a yellow sun.
+The bad guys fatuously chase Flash, who lures them through a Madame Xanadu-created portal and onto a distant planetary system that doesn’t have a yellow dwarf sun (i.e. white sun).
 On this alien planet, with the playing field evened, the heroes kick the villains’ asses.
 Eradicator is so disappointed in his troops that he tries to kill them all.
 The JL stops him from doing so.
 While Superman distracts Eradicator, Wonder Woman chops his head clean off with her sword!
 The Green Lantern Corps then brings all the Daxamites into custody.
 Back on Earth, Batman invites Madame Xanadu to join the main JL roster, but she turns him down.
 She gives him a tarot reading, telling him that a great obstacle lies ahead for the JL.
 (A reference in Justice League Vol. 4 Annual #2 tells us that the JL puts the Eradicator’s severed robot head into one of the Hall of Justice’s laboratories.)

 –DC’s Crimes of Passion #1 Part 7